alisha-dsz/100-days-of-code-python/README.md

-# 🐍 100 Days of Code: Python Bootcamp Projects
+# 🐍 100 Days of Code: The Complete Python Pro Bootcamp Projects

 This repository contains the projects I completed while following **100 Days of Code: The Complete Python Pro Bootcamp** by **Dr. Angela Yu**.